 Abstract

-3) Results: General results showed a prevalence of 100% (26/26) for strongyles.
-Infective larvae identified 100% of cyathostomes.
-Moreover, 19.2% (5/26) were positive for Fasciola. hepatica and 7.7% (2/26) for Parascaris spp.
+Results: General results showed a prevalence of 100% (26/26) for strongyles.
+Infective larvae identified were 100% cyathostomes.
+Moreover, 19.2% (5/26) were positive for Fasciola hepatica and 7.7% (2/26) for Parascaris spp.

-4) Discussions: This study constitutes the second report in Peru of natural infection with Fasciola. hepatica in donkeys, and the first one for the Southern region.
-This finding suggests its possible role in the epidemiology of fasciolosis in the area, including a role in the zoonotic infection.
+Conclusion: Our study underscores the need for more effective parasite control strategies to improve the health status of working donkeys, to reduce the impact of these infections on their welfare and to consider these animals in human fascioliasis control programs from a OneHealth perspective.
+This study constitutes the second report in Peru of natural infection with Fasciola hepatica in donkeys, and the first one for the southern region.
+This finding suggests their possible role in the epidemiology of fasciolosis in the area, including a role in zoonotic infection.
 The high prevalence of cyathostomes reported confirms the importance of these strongyles in grass-fed equines and indicates deficiencies in health protocols.
 Future studies on possible anthelmintic resistance are recommended.

 Keywords